TrueNAS CORETrueNAS CORE Version Documentation

 Create a Computer entry on the Windows server Organizational Unit (OU).
 When creating this entry, enter the TrueNAS host name in the name field.
 Make sure it is the same name as the one set in the Hostname field in Network > Global Configuration.
 Must match the NetBIOS alias from Directory Services > Active Directory > Advanced Options.

-You can enter various shell commands to get more details about the AD connection and users:
+You can go to the Shell and enter various commands to get more details about the AD connection and users:

 • AD current state: midclt call activedirectory.get_state.